sutterj/katesutter-site/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 Kate Sutter is a ceramic artist working in Lubbock, Texas.
 Originally from Pennsylvania, she received a Bachelor in Science Biochemistry degree from Allegheny College in 2020.
-She is currently pursuing a Master of Fine Arts at Texas Tech University.
+She is currently pursuing a Masters of Fine Arts at Texas Tech University.